 - The analysis considers that the price of output as per assumed horizontal demand curve, which is only possible under perfect competitions.

 - It is not suitable for determining long-term profits due to the assumption of the linear relationship between cost, revenue and output since many other factors affect the business operations in the long run.

-As we know that break-even analysis is a financial tool and is majorly used for calculating the break-even point of any project, product or service.
-It also determines the various other elements such as margin of safety and contribution margin.
+We know that break-even analysis is a financial tool and is majorly used for calculating the break-even point of any project, product or service.
+It also determines the various other elements, such as margin of safety and contribution margin.

 To further gain knowledge about, how to calculate break-even analysis?
 Please read our next content.